jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/architecture.md

 * **Self-supervised pretraining** – Implement masked time-series or contrastive objectives that warm-start the backbone before task-specific fine-tuning.
-* **Reinforcement learning** – Integrate differentiable market simulators and policy gradient fine-tuning to optimise directly for ROI under trading constraints.
+* **Reinforcement learning** – Extend the shipped PPO module with curriculum schedules, multi-asset allocation heads, or off-policy improvements for even richer trading objectives.
 * **Alternative data** – Expand the feature registry with macro, on-chain, or textual embeddings to capture orthogonal alpha sources.
 * **Deployment** – Containerise the training/inference stack and expose service